fjcloud/ec2-export/README.md

 - DataSync locations and task
 - IAM roles and policies
 - EC2 instance for export (with automatic RHEL 10 AMI detection)
-- Security groups and networking
+- Security groups for EFS and EC2 (HTTP/SSH access from anywhere)
 - **Automatic region-specific canonical user ID selection** for S3 bucket policy

 ## Usage: